 - Your site shouldn't participate in affiliate programs without adding sufficient value to users.
 Affiliate program content should form only a minor part of the content of your site if the content adds no additional features.

-- Review the Webmaster Guidelines for more help on how to provide a positive experience for your users.
+- Review the Spam policies for Google web search for more help on how to provide a positive experience for your users.

 Content policy violations